johnpaulebreo21/PokerRepo/README.md

 * Full House
 * Flush
 4. If winning players have identical hand regardless of suits, all of the winning players win.
 (Multiple Winners)
-5. If winning players have the same Poker Hand, the one with the Highest Card wins regardless of suits (One Winner)
+5. If winning players have the same Poker Hand Rank but differs in Card Number, the one with the Highest Card wins regardless of suits.
+(One Winner)

 ## How to Use (Unit Test)
 1. PerHandTest\